Kümmel (liqueur): 20th century

-In Latvia, it is produced by Latvijas Balzams under the Latvianized name "Allažu ķimelis".
+In Latvia, it is produced by Latvijas Balzams under the Latvianized name Allažu ķimelis.

+In Scotland, it is a popular drink at many of the more traditional golf clubs because of its rumored ability to steady the nerves of golfers there, acquiring the nickname of "putting mixture".

-A charming and evocative scene of drinking kümmel occurs in Rainer Werner Fassbinder's television miniseries, "Berlin Alexanderplatz" (1980), where the character Franz Biberkopf speaks in the voices of glasses of kümmel and three beers in a philosophical dialogue as he evaluates the taste and downs each drink in turn.
+A charming and evocative scene of drinking kümmel occurs in Rainer Werner Fassbinder's 1980 television miniseries, Berlin Alexanderplatz, where the character Franz Biberkopf speaks in the voices of glasses of kümmel and three beers in a philosophical dialogue as he evaluates the taste and downs each drink in turn.